British Summer Social Season 2023

 View this post on Instagram

 Guards Polo Club’s premier polo event, delivering plenty of high-goal polo at Smith’s Lawn and other associated grounds.
 This tournament attracts the world’s top players and their incredible ponies ensuring fast-paced play in every chukka.
-Sponsored by Cartier since 2012, This year an incredible 15 teams have entered the tournament, including some of the world’s greatest players.
+One of the most famous polo tournaments in the world, the Cartier Queen’s Cup competition brings together the sport’s finest players and their remarkable horsepower.
+Sponsored by Cartier for more than 10 years, this luxury brand brings its distinctive blend of elegance and style to finals day.
+Members and Non-Members can purchase both grandstand seats and Clubhouse hospitality for the breathtaking semi-finals and the sumptuous finals day.

 Image courtesy of Glyndebourne